protocol/research-website/content/posts/202201-silvia-welcome/index.md

 ---

-We are excited to announce that [Sílvia Bessa](/authors/silvia-bessa) has joined PL Research.
+We are excited to welcome [Sílvia Bessa](/authors/silvia-bessa) to the Protocol Labs Research team.
 We asked Sílvia about her journey to Protocol Labs, the projects she will be working on, and her thoughts about future technological developments:

 **How did you decide to join Protocol Labs?**